 1976-1977 - Served as a Visiting Lecturer at Yale University teaching courses on creative writing and Black authors.

-1978 - PBS television series, "Writers in America", devoted an entire segment to Toni Morrison.
+1978 - The PBS television series, "Writers in America", devoted an entire segment to Toni Morrison.
+Toni Morrison was awarded the Cleveland Art Prize for Literature.

 1982 - Toni Morrison was the honored guest speaker at the Lorain Chamber of Commerce Annual Meeting and President's Ball on January 15th.